VAchris/VOLDEMORT/README.md

 Current Work (as of 10/2/12)
 ----------------------------
-1. framework enhancement for processing system build and install information
+1. framework enhancement for processing system build and install information [CHECKED IN]

-2. report generator for a "build difference" report
+2. report generator for a "build difference" report [CHECKED IN]

 3. optimization (threading) to speed up FMQL calling.
 The current VDM is network I/O bound [CHECKED IN]